Alex Grey: Writing

-In 1990 Grey published a large format art book, Sacred Mirrors: The Visionary Art of Alex Grey.
+In 1990, Grey published a large-format art book, Sacred Mirrors: The Visionary Art of Alex Grey.
 The book included essays on the significance of Grey's work by Ken Wilber, and by New York art critic, Carlo McCormick.

-Grey's The Mission of Art, a philosophy of art, originally published in 1998 with a foreword by Ken Wilber was reissued in 2017.
+Grey's The Mission of Art, a philosophy of art, originally published in 1998 with a foreword by Ken Wilber, was reissued in 2017.
 The book traces the evolution of human consciousness through art history, explores the role of an artist's intention and conscience, and reflects on the creative process as a spiritual path.
-He promotes the mystical potential of art and argues that the process of artistic creation has an important role to play in the enlightenment of both the artist and the broader culture.
+He promotes the mystical potential of art and argues that the process of artistic creation plays an important role in the enlightenment of both the artist and the broader culture.

 In Transfigurations, published in 2001, Grey addresses his portrayals of light bodies, performance works, his collaborative relationship with Allyson Grey, and their quest to build a Chapel of Sacred Mirrors.

 Sounds True has released The Visionary Artist, a CD of Grey's reflections on art as a spiritual practice.

 Grey co-edited the book, Zig Zag Zen: Buddhism and Psychedelics (Chronicle Books, 2002, reprinted by Synergetic Press, 2015).

-Alex Grey has published a 10 volume journal that features his own artistic works and the works of other visionary thinkers and philosophers.
+Alex Grey has published a 10-volume journal featuring his own artistic works and those of other visionary thinkers and philosophers.